 On various dates from May to September 2017, the Company received total proceeds of \$5,000,000 from the issuance of original issue discount convertible promissory notes ("Series E Convertible Note").
 The Series E Convertible Notes have a senior priority security interest in all the personal property, fixtures and intellectual property and products of the Company.
 The principal balance of the Series E Convertible Notes, was due on October 31, 2017.
 The Series E Convertible Notes were eligible for conversion at any point prior to the maturity date or upon a change of control or an IPO by the Company.
 The conversion price in effect upon on IPO is the lesser of \$4.50 or the highest price per common unit sold in the IPO multiplied by 75%.
 The conversion price at any other conversion event is the lessor of \$4.50 or the price per unit issued by the Company in connection with any sale involving substantially all the assets of the Company.
-Additionally, in connection with the Series E Convertible Note financing, all of the Company's outstanding promissory and convertible note holders agreed to: (i) subordinate their notes to the Series E Convertible Notes, (ii) release all security interests in the Company's operating Agreement to allow the Series E Convertible Note lender one seat on the Company's Board of Directors so long as the investor owns any debt or securities of the Company.
+Additionally, in connection with the Series E Convertible Notes (ii) extend their maturity dates to February 28, 2018 and (iv) amend the Company's Operating Agreement to allow the Series E Convertible Note lender one seat on the Company's Board of Directors so long as the investor owns any debt or securities of the Company.
 Issuance costs to obtain the convertible notes were recorded as a debt discount in the amount of \$275,000.